ryan-f-b/jammming/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is for educational use and follows Spotify API’s terms.